 Ina Garten is a true icon.
 Her unabashedly decadent approach to classic dishes is such a welcome contrast to most of the recipes in the plant-based world that eliminate oil, gluten, and seemingly all things yummy.
 This is my take on her Penne Alla Vecchia Bettola, originally by Joseph Realmuto.
-I’ve been making this vegan penne alla vodka for years—it’s such a crowd pleaser!
+I’ve been making this vegan penne alla vodka (along with other Ina recipes) for years—it’s such a crowd pleaser!

 This recipe takes a while to come together, but most of the time is hands-off while the delicious sauce stews in the oven.
 If you’re having people over, it’s best to plan ahead.
 You can always bake + blend the sauce in advance and keep it at a very low simmer on the stove until you’re ready to cook off the pasta and serve it up.